Replica Analysis of the Linear Model with Markov or Hidden Markov Signal Priors: Introduction

 \subsection{Paper Organization}

 The problem setting is placed in Section \ref{sec:setting}, where we introduce the system model, posterior mean estimation, free energy and replica method in statistical physics.
 We also introduce some new concepts such as single-symbol Posterior Mean Estimation (PME) channel with state information, free energy functions, and other related notations in this section.
 Our main results are stated and proved in Section \ref{sec:main}.
 We apply our main results to estimate free energy, mutual information, and MMSE for some specific Markov chains or hidden Markov models in Section \ref{sec:numerical}, where we also compare our obtained MMSEs with achievable MSEs by the classical Metropolis–Hastings algorithm and some well-known AMP algorithms in research literature.
 In Appendix \ref{sec:largedev}, we introduce some related results on large deviations and develop new ones for specific applications in this paper.
 Appendix \ref{sec:perronfrobenius} begins with some results on Perron-Frobenius eigenvalues, and ends with an estimation of the derivative of the Perron-Frobenius eigenvalue for a Markov chain formed by covariance matrices.
 The proof of joint moments in Section \ref{sec:main} is placed in Appendix \ref{proof:jointmoment} since the proof technique is similar to the proof of another theorem in Section \ref{sec:main}.
+Appendix \ref{extend} provides extensions to Markov chains on a general Polish space in $\bbR$.